tachyons/gitlab.nvim/README.md

 ### Statusline

-`gitlab.statusline` is enabled by default.
+This plugin enables `gitlab.statusline` by default.
 It hooks into the built-in `statusline` to show the status of the GitLab Duo Code Suggestions integration.

 ```lua